 Sri Tirumalai Krishnamacharya was born in Muchukundapuram, Karnataka State, India in November 1888.
-He was a healer, Yogi and scholar.
+He came from a family of philosophers, was a Yogi, a scholar and a healer.

 Sri T. Krishnamacharya teaching.
 Photograph by Dr. Radhakrishnan